Why Long-form Content Isn't a Marketing Silver Bullet

 Douglas suggested that you “never, ever create content just for the sake of it.”
 Long-form content is expensive, so you need to target a specific need for your audience or you’ll waste time and resources on a saturated topic.
 That means you should target niche keywords that haven’t been covered much yet and create a “one-stop-shop” in-depth post around the topic.
 “Long-form content, based around longer tail keywords,” he added, give content creators an avenue to create unique, valuable content that hasn't been covered 1,000 times before in other content pieces.”

 “Long-form document types (playbooks, whitepapers, et al), also seem to be more effective as CTA material,” Groome said.
-You can take parts of a long-form piece and user them as teasers or lead magnets for the actual content.
+You can take parts of a long-form piece and use them as teasers or lead magnets for the actual content.
 Groome added that its “a great way to engage in a helpful way to put that content into an individualized context.”

 Weber concluded that brands should, “make sure to monitor the results and keep improving the content.”